utahstate/vehservoir/README.md

 ## Seeding

-1. Ensure that you're in the database vehservoir is using (it should have auto-migrated by now)
-2. Create a bcrypt-ed password by visiting <https://bcrypt.online/> or another online service (this is fine for temporary purposes)
+1. Bcrypt a temporary administrator password <https://bcrypt.online/>
-    -   Alternatively, just use this value (it's "password"): `$2y$10$pLnySAAsMIjjqhKhH8ItFOwNpqpf.8FuDMHAu8EvJ6jtAGT9Hxh16`
+    - Alternatively, just use this: `$2y$10$pLnySAAsMIjjqhKhH8ItFOwNpqpf.8FuDMHAu8EvJ6jtAGT9Hxh16` (it's "password")
-3.  `insert into admin ("username", "password") values ('admin', 'theHashedPasswordYouCreated');`
+2.  `insert into admin ("username", "password") values ('admin', 'theHashedPasswordHere');`
-4. Go to the vehservoir application and attempt to sign in with your username and password.
+3. Navigate to vehservoir, and authenticate as admin via your username and password.
-5. Create at least one vehicle in the "Vehicles" tab.
+4. Create at least one vehicle in the "Vehicles" tab.

 <a id="org2c98da7"></a>